at Scott Joplin House State Historic Site

 The King of Ragtime

-Scott Joplin was born to Jiles and Florence Joplin near Marshall, Tex., in 1868.
-(Historicans still debate the exact date.)
-He exhibited musical talent at an early age.
-By age 11, this child prodigy was able to play several musical instruments, and compose and improvise his own music.
-Mastering both the formal structure of classical music and the free-flowing, improvisational, artistic expression of black musicians from the minstrel tradition, Joplin eventually became the leading exponent of a new, syncopated musical genre.
-He became "The King of Ragtime."
+Scott Joplin was born to Giles and Florence Joplin in northeast Texas among the first generation following Emancipation.
+He exhibited musical talent at an early age and was able to play several instruments as well as compose and improvise his own music.
+Mastering both the formal structure of classical music and the free-flowing, improvisational and artistic expression of Black musicians from the minstrel tradition, Joplin became a leading exponent of a new, syncopated musical genre.
+He was "The King of Ragtime Writers."

 In 1907, Joplin moved to New York to increase national recognition and further his success.
-Following the financial failure of the most ambitious work of his life - his opera Treemonisha - and weakened by a broken spirit and a fatal disease, he died April 1, 1917, at the age of 49.
-He was buried in a pauper's grave that remained unmarked until 1974.
+Following his inability to stage his most ambitious work, the opera "Treemonisha," and weakened by a fatal disease, he died April 1, 1917, at the age of 49.
+He was buried in a grave that remained unmarked until 1974.

 Ragtime enjoyed a renaissance in the early 1970s when the motion picture "The Sting" used "The Entertainer" as its theme music.
 Today, ragtime remains a part of the American musical scene.